-Earnings from Unconsolidated Affiliates - Earnings from unconsolidated affiliates increased in 2016 compared to 2015 primarily as a result of higher pipeline throughput volumes on Sand Hills and Southern Hills due to growth in NGL production from new plants placed into service in 2015, and higher fractionated volumes at both of our Mont Belvieu fractionators.
+Earnings from Unconsolidated Affiliates - Earnings from unconsolidated affiliates increased in 2016 compared to 2015 primarily as a result of higher pipeline throughput volumes on Southern Hills, Sand Hills, and Front Range due to growth in NGL production from new plants placed into service in 2015, higher throughput volumes on Panola commencing February 2016 and higher fractionated volumes at both of our Mont Belvieu fractionators.

-NGL Pipelines Throughput - NGL pipelines throughput increased in 2016 compared to 2015 primarily as a result of higher pipeline throughput volumes on Sand Hills, Southern Hills, Front Range, and Texas Express due to growth in NGL production from new plants placed into service in 2015, partially offset by decreased Black Lake short haul volumes.
+NGL Pipelines Throughput - NGL pipelines throughput increased in 2016 compared to 2015 primarily as a result of higher throughput volumes on Sand Hills, Southern Hills, Front Range, and Texas Express due to growth in NGL production from new plants placed into service in 2015, higher throughput volumes on Panola commencing February 2016 partially offset by decreased Black Lake short haul volumes.